top of page

 japan-look-Sekigahara3.jpg

-Nowadays, the old battlefield of Sekigahara has been restored to its normal idyllic setting, with samurai positions scattered around the farmland.
-A new memorial hall has been built at the center of the battle, showing the details of the battle of the century and the swords and armor used by the samurai at that time.
-In addition to samurai performances, you can dress up as a samurai and feel the atmosphere of the battlefield.
+Today, the old battlefield of Sekigahara has returned to a peaceful, idyllic setting, with samurai positions marked around the farmland.
+A new memorial hall at the battle's center showcases detailed accounts, swords, and armor from that time.
+Visitors can watch samurai performances and even dress up as samurai to experience the battlefield's atmosphere.

 Email